-I. Eligibility and General Application Process for FFQ Planning Phase .
-2 What is the eligibility criteria for the Fund for Quality Planning Phase? .
-2 What is the application process? .
-2 What is the deadline to submit an LOI? .
-3 What is the deadline to submit a full application? .
-3 When will I be notified if invited to submit a full application? .
-3 What information and documents are required for the LOI? .
-3 How will decisions be made about who is invited to a full application? .
-3 How will award decisions be made for the FFQ Planning Phase? .
-3 When will award decisions be shared? .
-4 How can I get answers to my questions? .
-4 П. Specific Project-Related Questions on the LOI .
-4 What is required to show site control (ownership or lease) for the LOI? .
-4 If I plan to lease, do I need to sign a lease before submitting an LOI? .
-5 How do I check current zoning for an expansion site? .
-5 How do I know which zoning steps would be required for a potential site? .
-5 How do I know what Certificate of Occupancy steps will be needed for a project? .
-5 How do I know if this project will require new sprinklers? .
-6 П. Fund for Quality Program .
-6 How does the program work and what are the two phases? .
-6 What is involved in the Planning Phase? .
-7 How much is the Planning Grant? .
-7 What can the Planning Grant be used for? .
-7 How do participating providers become eligible for Capital Grant funding? .
-7 What is involved in the Capital Phase? .
-7 How much is the FFQ Capital Grant? .
-7 What can the FFQ Capital Grant be used for? .
-8 Who are program staff? .
-8 Who is the program funder?
-Q
+I. Eligibility and General Application Process for FFQ Planning Phase 2 What is the eligibility criteria for the Fund for Quality Planning Phase?
+2 Can providers who participated in FFQ in the past apply again?
+2 What is the application process?
+3 What is the deadline to submit an LOI?
+3 What is the deadline to submit a full application?
+3 When will I be notified if invited to submit a full application?
+3 What information and documents are required for the LOI?
+3 How will decisions be made about who is invited to a full application?
+4 How will award decisions be made for the FFQ Planning Phase?
+4 When will award decisions be shared?
+4 How can I get answers to my questions?
+4 II.
+Specific Project-Related Questions on the LOI 4 What is required to show site control (ownership or lease) for the LOI?
+4 If I plan to lease, do I need to sign a full lease before submitting an LOI?
+5 How do I check current zoning for an expansion site?
+5 How do I know which zoning steps would be required for a potential site?
+5 How do I know what Certificate of Occupancy steps will be needed for a project?
+5 How do I know if this project will require new sprinklers?
+6 II.
+Fund for Quality Program 6 How does the FFQ program work and what are the two phases?
+6 What is involved in the Planning Phase?
+7 How much is the Planning Grant?
+7 What can the Planning Grant be used for?
+7 How do participating providers become eligible for Capital Grant funding?
+7 What is involved in the Capital Phase?
+8 How much is the FFQ Capital Grant?
+8 What can the FFQ Capital Grant be used for?
+8 Who are the program staff?
+8